maroontress/StyleChecker/doc/rules/DiscardingReturnValue.md

 ## Methods of immutable types

-The following methods that have no side effects and that do not make sense if the return value is discarded, are subject to the diagnostics:
+The following methods, that have no side effects and that do not make sense if the return value is discarded, are subject to the diagnostics: